Discover the art of Dutch oven sourdough bread baking, yielding perfectly crispy crusts and soft, airy interiors.

 We need steam and high temperatures throughout a bake cycle for this to happen.
 A heavy cast iron dutch oven provides the perfect high temperature and steamy environment.
 Its weight acts as a heat sink, negating temperature swings and radiating consistent heat, while the heavy lid clamps the pot closed and retains steam.

-This baking environment is ideal for baking SOURDOUGH and any crusty, artisan, NO KNEAD BREAD.
+This baking environment is ideal for baking sourdough and any crusty, artisan, no knead bread.

 What Size Of Dutch Oven Should I Use?